 January 29, 2019

 Congratulations to Karen, who has been named this year's recipient of the Eastern Sociological Society Merit Award.
 This award honors scholars who have made outstanding contributions to the discipline and to ESS.
-You can read the full citation here.
+Read the full ciation.

 May 3, 2018